abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Basic use of Smart Link
 =======================

-First af all, explore the Smart Link features as new Plone content type.
+First of all, explore the Smart Link features as new Plone content type.

 Use Smart Link as ATLink replacement
 ------------------------------------